 MLB: It's deadline day to save opening day, 162-game season

-JUPITER, Fla. -- Major League Baseball negotiations to end the lockout are extending to the limit.

-Management says a deal must be reached by the end of Monday's negotiations to salvage a March 31 start to the regular season and a 162-game schedule.
+JUPITER, Fla. -- Max Scherzer and Andrew Miller were leading the players' bargaining team Monday for the final day of negotiations to end the lockout before Major League Baseball's deadline to salvage a March 31 start to the regular season and a 162-game schedule.

-With that in mind, the sides are scheduled to meet starting at 10 a.m., three hours earlier than usual.
-This will be the eighth straight day of talks at Roger Dean Stadium, the vacant spring training home of the Miami Marlins and St. Louis Cardinals.
+The sides agreed to arrive at Roger Dean Stadium at 10 a.m., three hours earlier than usual.
+It was the eighth straight day of talks at the vacant spring training home of the Miami Marlins and St. Louis Cardinals.

+MLB Deputy Commissioner Dan Halem and Executive Vice President Morgan Sword met with the union for about 45 minutes in the day's first session, which ended about noon.

+Around 2:45 p.m., MLB Commissioner Rob Manfred and Halem walked over to meet with the players' side.

 Sides were still far apart, but pressure is increasing.
 Players would lose $20.5 million in salary for each day of the season that is canceled, according to a study by The Associated Press, and the 30 teams would lose large sums that are harder to pin down.

-Monday was picked as a deadline because MLB Commissioner Rob Manfred says at least 28 days of training are needed before the season starts.
+Monday was picked as a deadline because Manfred says at least 28 days of training are needed before the season starts.
 The union has not said whether it agrees, and baseball has shortened spring training to as few as three weeks in the past.

-Baseball's ninth work stoppage started Dec.
+Baseball's ninth work stoppage, its first since 1995, started Dec.
 2. Spring training games were to have begun Saturday and already have been canceled through March 7.

-Just three players attended the talks Sunday: Max Scherzer, Andrew Miller and Marcus Semien.
-Scherzer left the ballpark before bargaining broke for the night.

-Deputy Commissioner Dan Halem telephoned union chief negotiator Bruce Meyer on Sunday morning and asked for a 1-on-1 session in place of the scheduled larger group gathering.
+Halem phoned union chief negotiator Bruce Meyer on Sunday morning and asked for a 1-on-1 session in place of the scheduled larger group gathering.

 That started a series of four short meetings characterized as an exchange of ideas that gave the union and MLB a better idea of the tradeoffs it would take to reach the endpoint of bargaining that began last spring and resulted in the sport's first work stoppage since 1995.

-Players and teams enter deadline day far apart on many key issues and unresolved on others.
-The most contentious proposals involve luxury tax thresholds and rates, the size of a new bonus pool for pre-arbitration players, minimum salaries, salary arbitration eligibility and the union's desire to change the club revenue sharing formula.
+Players and teams entered deadline day far apart on many key issues and unresolved on others.
+The most contentious proposals involve luxury tax thresholds and rates, the size of a new bonus pool for pre-arbitration players, minimum salaries, salary arbitration eligibility and the union's desire to change the club revenue-sharing formula.

 In addition, MLB has tied the elimination of direct free-agent compensation to players agreeing to higher luxury tax rates and still wants to expand the playoffs to 14 teams rather than the union's preference for 12.
 MLB also has kept its proposal for an international amateur draft on the table.